Birding Carpish with Golden-backed Mountain Tanager and Junin Grebe.

 Day 2.

-Other birds include Coppery Metaltail, Neblina and Large-footed Tapaculo, Plenge´s Thistletail, Many-striped and Line-fronted Canastero, Paramo Seedeater, White-collared Jay, Rufous (Obscure) Antpitta (ssp obscura warrants species recognition) and Brown-flanked Tanager.
-Night in Huanuco
+Other birds include Coppery Metaltail, Neblina, White-winged (recently described) and Large-footed Tapaculo, Plenge´s Thistletail, Many-striped and Line-fronted Canastero, Paramo Seedeater, White-collared Jay, recently described Chachapoyas Antpitta, and Brown-flanked Tanager.

 Day 3.